sonic-net/sonic-mgmt/docs/testbed/README.testbed.MCX.md

 There is an ansible playbook mcx.yml under directory ansible that help you deploy your mcx.

-There are deveral step.
-First register the mcx devices and devices under its manegement to sonic_{inventory}_devices.csv.
-Second mark the console links between mcx and network devices in sonic_{inventory}_console_links.csv with their baud rate.
-Third, generate connection graph.
-Lastly run mcx.yml ansible playbook.
+First register the mcx devices and devices under its manegement to sonic_{inventory}_devices.csv, e.g. "management-1,192.168.10.3/23,Sonic,MgmtTsToRRouter,,sonic".

+Second mark the console links between mcx and network devices in sonic_{inventory}_console_links.csv with their baud rate, e.g. "management-1,13,str-acs-serv-01,ssh,root,9600"

+Third, create a group in inventory called mgmt, any device that provides management functions can go in there, like console servers, bmc servers, mcx and more.
+Examples can be seen in ansible/lab.

+Lastly, generate connection graph with create_graph.py tool and run mcx.yml ansible playbook.
 A new config_db.json will be generated and loaded and the old config_db.json will be backed up.

 # mcx.yml